privacygmail cleanupemail security

 • Sold Lyft receipt data to Uber

-• Data included: ride frequency, costs, routes, timing
+• The data included ride frequency, costs, routes, timing

 Protection:

-• Avoid "free" tools with unclear business models
+• Avoid "free" tools with murky business models

 • Read privacy policies carefully